Caring for someone with cancer

 - any side effects from the cancer or its treatment

-- the person's age and general state of health
+- the person's age and overall health

-This means that caring for someone with cancer may involve a range of activities, from seeking information or resources and attending medical appointments, to providing practical daily assistance, such as with dressing and toileting.
+This means that caring for someone living with cancer may involve a range of activities, from seeking information or resources and attending medical appointments, to providing practical daily assistance, such as helping with dressing and toileting.

 Should the person I care for have an advance care directive?

-As part of preparing an advance care directive, a substitute decision maker can be appointed by the person, to make treatment decisions if they are no longer able.
+As part of preparing an advance care directive, a substitute decision maker can be appointed by the person to make treatment decisions if they are no longer able.

 Visit Advance Care Planning Australia for more information.